Macroscopic Schoen conjecture for manifolds with non-zero simplicial volume: Application to volume estimates

 } Here recall that $h_{vol}$ denotes the {\it volume entropy} (also known as {\it asymptotic volume}) defined by

 where $y$ denotes any point in $\Mtil$.
-This volume entropy inequality is easily deduced from Theorem \ref{th:main}, as we used the same smoothing operator as in Gromov's proof.
+This volume entropy inequality is easily deduced from Theorem \ref{th:main}, as we use the same smoothing operator as in Gromov's proof.\\

-Secondly, in \cite{Gro83} Gromov combined his smoothing technique with the existence of regular geometric cycles to prove a systolic inequality for manifolds with non-zero simplicial volume, see \cite[Theorem 6.4.D']{Gro83} and \cite[Theorem 3.B.1]{Gro96}.
+Lastly, Gromov combined in \cite{Gro83} his smoothing technique with the existence of regular geometric cycles to prove a systolic inequality for manifolds with non-zero simplicial volume, see \cite[Theorem 6.4.D']{Gro83} and \cite[Theorem 3.B.1]{Gro96}.
 This systolic inequality is a central result in systolic geometry and can be described as follows: there exists a positive constant $C_n$ such that, if $(M,g)$ is a closed Riemannian manifold $M$ with $\|M\|>0$, then

 Here $\sys$ denotes the systole, that is the least length of a non-contractible loop.
-In comparison Corollary \ref{cor:main} implies this result but only for negatively curved metrics.
-The proof of the existence of regular geometric cycles (sort of almost minimzing objects in systolic geometry) is quite delicate, see \cite{Bul15} for a complete and detailed proof. \\
+Our Theorem \ref{cor:main} implies this result for negatively curved metrics.
+The proof of the existence of regular geometric cycles (sort of almost minimizing objects in systolic geometry) is quite delicate, see \cite{Bul15} for a complete and detailed proof. \\

+{\bf Acknowledgements.} The authors are grateful to the referee for valuable comments, and to H.~Bray and L.~Guth for helpful discussions.